h591341/QuizAppOblig1/README.md

 ## Task 3 (oblig 2)

-After writing the following command in the Android Studio terminal...
+After writing the following command in the Android Studio Terminal...

 ```
 ./gradlew connectedAndroidTest --info